Stia4/FYS-STK4155/project2/README.md

 	* Part a :
 		The source code can be found at src/regression_functions.py.
 To see the results/plots, run taks_a.py.

-	* Part b :
+	* Part b, c, d :
 		The source code includes:
 			- src/cost_functions.py 	: Contains the cost functions
 			- src/activation_functions.py 	: Contains the activation functions
-			- src/neural_network.py		: Contains the code for the neural network To see the results/plots, run task_b.py
+			- src/neural_network.py		: Contains the code for the neural network
+			- src/NN_func.py		: Contains functions for testing the NN
+		To see the results/plots, run task_b.py, task_c.py or task_d.py